 Can I employ an assistant?

 Yes you can employ assistants or work with another registered Childminder.
 If you work with assistants you must ensure you have robust recruitment procedures, and the assistants are suitable for their role.
-If you intend for your assistant to have unsupervised access to minded children, for up to a maximum of 2 hours in any one day with written permission from parents, they would need to have an up to date Paediatric first aid certificate.
-The restrictions to the time assistants can be left with children will be explained at the Briefing Session.
-Please be aware that if you employ assistants there are legal implications relating to employment and you may need to apply to Doncaster Council for Planning Permission - more information about planning permission will be available at the Briefing Session and on the Pre-registration course.
+You can leave your assistant unsupervised with minded children, for up to a maximum of 2 hours in any one day with written permission from parents, they would need to have an up to date Paediatric first aid certificate.
+Please be aware that if you employ assistants there are legal implications relating to employment.

 Would I need to apply for Planning Permission?